cguttweb/nuxt-portfolio-blog/content/posts/state-management-with-vuex.md

 ### Mutations

-These change state and work the same way as getters and can be setup in `store.js` file.
-As with getters you can also use mapMutations e.g.
+These change state and work the same way as getters and can be set up in the `store.js` file.
+As with getters, you can also use mapMutations e.g.

 ```javascript
 import { mapMutations } from 'vuex